batidibek/face_and_object_detection_with_amazon_rekognition/README.md

 ## Face and Object Detection with Amazon Rekognition

-To run the app in your local computer, use commands below respectively:
+To run the app in your local computer, enter your AWS access key, secret key, region and bucket information in amazon_client.py and use commands below respectively:

 <code>virtualenv env</code>
 <code>source env/bin/activate</code>